JashwanthMU/aws-cloud-security-labs/wiz-ctf/wiz-exfilcola-may2025/wiz-exfilcola-ctf-writeup.md

 ## Before I Start

 This one is different from my PwnedLabs writeups.
-This wasn't a guided lab it was an actual CTF competition made by the **Wiz Research team** (yes, that Wiz the $12 billion cloud security company).
+This wasn't a guided lab it was an actual CTF competition made by the **Wiz Research team**.
 They released it publicly in May 2025 and thousands of security professionals attempted it worldwide.

 I finished it.
 That still feels a bit unreal honestly.